 - CV (summarizing education, positions and academic work)

-- Research papers, including master`s dissertation.
-Where research work is co-authered, the contribution of the candidate should be indicated
+- Research papers, including master's dissertation.
+Where research work is co-authored, the contribution of the candidate should be indicated

-Letters of recommendation may be includes in the application but are not required.
-Please submit letters of recommendation by email to: [email protected].
+- Letters of recommendation may be included in the application but are not required

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.